Dean's Office contact: Ivy Mason

 - Reappointment procedures and documentation

 Reappointment procedures and documentation.
-The reappointment decision must be made six months (or for an initial annual appointment, three months) before the appointment expiration date.
-Reappointment recommendations are due in the Dean's Office in mid-November and mid-February.
-See the Reappointments section for departmental procedures and required documentation.
+The question of renewal for these appointments must be considered and recommended each year.
+Reappointment recommendations for Teaching Associates are due in the Dean's Office in mid-November; recommendations for adjunct, affiliate, and clinical titles are due in mid-February.
+See the Reappointments section for departmental procedures and documentation.